 The Fundraising

 Of course the mountains we will travel through in New Zealand are changing rapidly too, due to a warming planet, with glaciers on the retreat and a reducing snowpack.
-Connections abound too, beyond just as neighbours.
+Connections abound too, beyond just as Pacific neighbours.
 The Māori, the original settlers of Aotearoa/New Zealand originated from the South Pacific, from such places as Tonga, Samoa, and Tahiti.

 A Pacific Island Visit